Lisa1254/Figures/README.md

 1. Volcano Plot (using LFC from Mageck Scores)
     a.
 Highlighting significant genes
     b.
 Highlighting specific genes
 2. Radar Plot (using Zscore rank from DrugZ output)
+    a.
+Ranking of single gene
+    b.
+Ranking of multiple genes
+    c.
+Ranking of gene with background colour highlight